 ‘An Assassin Is Born’ is the intriguing first episode in the ‘Two Birds One Stone’ crime-action book series.

 Buy Now or check out the sample below.

-Maybe it was all that drinking the previous night.
-He stretched his stiff neck back and licked his dry lips, reminded why he usually refused shots at the end of a night out.
-Next time he would have to refuse a bit harder, he figured.
-He thought about going to the dojo.
-Some training would help him sweat the alcohol out.
-He then strained his eyes and gazed over at the bedside table, quickly realising that the whole time it was his phone doing the vibrating.
+SHOTS.
+WHY DID THEY HAVE THE SHOTS? he thought as he woke up groggy with high-pitched ringing in his ears.
+How loud was the music?
+Waves of muted vibrations came from his left.
+He gazed up at the hazy ceiling and stretched his stiff neck back while licking his dry lips.
+Next time, no shots.
+What time was it?
+He strained his eyes and looked over at the bedside table, quickly realising it was his smartphone doing the vibrating.
 Before he could reach out, it stopped.
 The screen showed seven missed calls from a number in Tartu.
 His head jerked back in alarm.
+Seven missed calls?
 He snatched the phone off the table and called the number.